Stress is the body’s response to a situation.

 - Try 4-7-8 breathing technique

-- Follow a sleeping behaviour- Everyday sleep and wake at the same time
+- Follow a sleeping behavior- Everyday sleep and wake at the same time

 3-Talk to someone